 (d) Determine certificated years of experience as the accumulation of all years of professional education employment calculated in (c)(ii) of this subsection and report such years rounded to one decimal place.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required. [cont.]
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required. [cont.]

 (viii) For those counting experience for educational staff associates pursuant to WAC 392-121-264(1)(f), evidence that the previous employment meets the requirements in the applicable subsections of WAC 392-121-264(1)(f).

+[Proposed change.]